suncoast-devs/cohort-22/MineSweeper/README.md

 React/MineSweeper questions

 - Right and Left click for flags
-- Two dimensional arrays
+- OK - Two dimensional arrays
 - How to customize the display of squares/bombs/flags
-- Updating state, etc.
+- OK - Updating state, etc.
 - localStorage